ImperialCollegeLondon/virtual_ecosystem/docs/source/development/documentation/jupyter_notebooks.md

   **spectacularly bad** kernel name because files would change as they are run on different developer machines.
-- Using the `vr_python3` name is hopefully unique and should be a stable pointer to a venv that includes  the `virtual_rainforest` package and dependencies.
+- Using the `vr_python3` name is hopefully unique and should be a stable pointer to a venv that includes  the `virtual_ecosystem` package and dependencies.

 Just to point to the gory details, there is now a `kernelspec` called `vr_python3`.
 That is just a pointer to a JSON file that points to the machine-specific venv location.